Just imagine you enter a brick-and-mortar store where everything is scattered on the floor...

 Many customers find it annoying to provide their personal information when they visit a new website.
 Asking them to create an account on your website may lead to cart abandonment for no reason.

 Keep the checkout process on your website as simple and stress-free as possible.
-Allow your customers to checkout creating a guest account.
+Allow your customers to checkout by creating a guest account.

 As mentioned above, you must also display trust badges on your checkout pages to build trust.